ljones87/canvas-project/README.md

 ## Streamlabs Canvas Frontend Project

 Hi there!
 Thank you for your interest in joining the frontend engineering team at Streamlabs.
 Thank you so much for taking the time to read through and complete this project.
 At Streamlabs we are committed to building a talented, empathetic, and passionate team, which is made possible by your investment in this process.
-We are deeply grateful for your time and commitment.
+We are deeply grateful for your time, passion, and interest.

 We believe it is important that our assessment of your skills matches the technical challenges you will face as an engineer at the company.
 For this project, you will be using the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) to build a simplified version of the editor found in the [Streamlabs Desktop App](https://streamlabs.com/streamlabs-live-streaming-software).